30/01/23

 Share this:

 In recent years, the Saudization of the Life Sciences has become one of the most pressing issues for the companies operating in the industry.
-The KSA Ministry of Human Resources and Social Development has continued to implement the government’s Vision 2030 strategy and the related Nitaqat program to increase Saudi employment in the private sector by nationalizing certain professions.
+The KSA Ministry of Human Resources and Social Development has continued implementing the government’s Vision 2030 strategy and the related Nitaqat program to increase Saudi employment in the private sector by nationalizing certain professions.

 Saudization of the Life Sciences industry so far